-We are a small hobby breeder of Bernese Mountain Dogs located in Narvon, Pennsylvania.
+We are a small breeder of Bernese Mountain Dogs located in Narvon, Pennsylvania.
 At Blackberry Farms our breeding program strives to produce Bernese that are beautiful while still preserving the intelligence, good temperament, and working ability of this lovely breed.

 First drawn to the Bernese by their beauty and majesty, we quickly grew to love the breed.
 Bernese have wonderful loving and loyal personalities.
 They are always willing and eager to please their owners.
 We feel the key to promoting and maintaining this temperament comes from careful breeding and early socialization and development.